 '''

 template <bool hollow>

 class TubeImplementation {

 public:

 void Distance(...) {

 // Treat outer radius and

 both ends

 ...

 if (hollow) {

 // Treat inner radius

 ...

 }

 };

+};

 '''

+Listing 3: Applying the curiously recurring template pattern to eliminate boilerplate code.
+A shape inheriting from the helper class only needs to provide a single kernel per algorithm, as the helper will use it to implement all the virtual function required by the interface.
 Listing 4: Change or remove blocks of code at compile-time.
 To avoid relying on the optimizer, an auxiliary function can also be introduced to explicitly specialize different cases of a template parameter.